GamesCreed

 SHARE

-While Cyberpunk 2077: Phantom Liberty is right at the corner, releasing on September 26, many of you have yet to play the base game.
+While Cyberpunk 2077: Phantom Liberty is right around the corner, releasing on September 26, many of you have yet to play the base game.
 There have been countless upgrades by CD Projekt RED, and Cyberpunk 2077 has been a whole new game after the Ray Tracing: Overdrive Mode patch.

-But then again, this game has largely been recommended for the next-gen consoles, and many believe that this is how it should’ve been from the very beginning, and it was a mistake by CD Projekt RED releasing the game on current-gen consoles.
+But then again, this game has largely been recommended for the next-gen consoles, and many believe that this is how it should’ve been from the very beginning, and it was a mistake by CD Projekt RED to release the game on current-gen consoles.
 But even after all that, Cyberpunk 2077 should run well on PC, and while the game was released in 2020, many wonder how it would run on PC in 2023 and whether it is finally worth playing after all its updates.

 Cyberpunk 2077 was the first PS5 game I ever played, and it was fantastic.
 But after hearing that the PC version looks far better than the console version, I decided to give it a shot.
 Right away, I was really impressed by the graphics compared to PlayStation 5.
 I have a powerful gaming PC capable of playing Cyberpunk 2077 at maximum settings, including ultra detail and fury mode.